kirbycope/ti-calc/89p/dbzsayin1/readme.txt

 -Download my DBZ pics file from TiCalc.org for more inforamtion on the pics

 IV.
-Thanks to Programmers Anonymous for cool scrooling pic source code and Jimmy Rose for showing me a few new things.
+Thanks to Programmers Anonymous for cool scrooling pic source code and J.R. for showing me a few new things.